-Therefore, in addition to the college autoinjector, it is recommended that any students diagnosed at risk of anaphylaxis carry an additional Adrenaline (Epinephrine) Autoinjectors along with their ASCIA Action plan and any required antihistamine tablets +/- emergency asthma medication.
+Therefore, in addition to the college autoinjector, it is recommended that any students diagnosed at risk of anaphylaxis carry an additional Adrenaline (Epinephrine) Autoinjectors along with their ASCIA Action plan, EpiPen® and any required antihistamine tablets +/- emergency asthma medication.

-This Personal Emergency Allergy Pack (EAP) is required for travel to and from school and is recommended to be accessible by the student during the school day and taken as an additional safety measure to all off campus activities.
+This Personal EAP is required for travel to and from school and is recommended to be accessible by the student during the school day and taken as an additional safety measure to all off campus activities.

-As per manufacturer's recommendations for correct storage of adrenaline autoinjectors and to ensure that the adrenaline is not affected by changes in temperature or light a suitable container such as a pencil case or thermally insulated wallet should be used.
+As per manufacturer's recommendations for correct storage of EpiPen® and to ensure that the adrenaline is not affected by changes in temperature or light a suitable container such as a pencil case or thermally insulated wallet should be used.

-The personal EAP is the responsibility of the student and/or parent to ensure that it is all medications are indate and the Adrenaline (Epinephrine) Autoinjectors functioning properly.
+This Adrenaline Autoinjector is the responsibility of the student and/or parent to ensure that it is functioning properly and in-date.

-All information regarding students identified as having anaphylaxis can be found on;
+All information regarding students identified as having anaphylaxis can be found on Compass -

-- Compass-Community-School Documentation-

-- Staff documents-Staff Handbook

-- Anaphylaxis Briefing PowerPoint presentation.
+Community - School Documentation - Staff documents - Anaphylaxis Briefing PowerPoint presentation.
 All staff can see this information.